-3.2 Caravan Parks and Manufactured Home Estates A Planning Proposal must: (a) contain a provision that residential development is not permitted until land is adequately serviced; and (b) not contain provisions that reduce density.
+3.2 Caravan Parks and Manufactured Home Estates 3.3 Home A Planning Proposal must: (a) contain a provision that residential development is not permitted until land is adequately serviced; and (b) not contain provisions that reduce density.
 Not Applicable.
 The additional density will be serviced by the existing and planned infrastructure and services of the Bexley North Town Centre.
 The application for a Planning Proposal is therefore consistent with Direction 3.1.
-Occupations 3.4 Integrating Land Use and Transport The objective of this direction is to ensure that urban structures, building forms, land use locations, development designs, subdivision and street layouts achieve the following planning objectives: (a) improving access to housing, jobs and services by walking, cycling and public transport, and (b) increasing the choice of available transport and reducing dependence on cars, and (c) reducing travel demand including the number of trips generated by development and the distances travelled, especially by car, and (d) supporting the efficient and viable operation of public transport services, and (e) providing for the efficient movement of freight.
-This direction applies to all relevant planning authorities and to all Planning Proposals that will create, after or remove a zone or a provision relating to urban land, including land zoned for residential, business, industrial, village or tourist purposes.
-This Direction applies to this application for a Planning Proposal as it seeks to increase housing densities within urban zoned land.
+3.4 Integrating Land Use and Transport The objective of this direction is to ensure that urban structures, building forms, land use locations, development designs, subdivision and street layouts achieve the following planning objectives: (a) improving access to housing, jobs and services by walking, cycling and public transport, and (b) increasing the choice of available transport and reducing dependence on cars, and (c) reducing travel demand including the number of trips generated by development and the distances travelled, especially by car, and (d) supporting the efficient and viable operation of public transport services, and (e) providing for the efficient movement of freight.
+This direction applies to all relevant planning authorities and to all Planning Proposals that will create, alter or remove a zone or a provision relating to urban land, including land zoned for residential, business, industrial, village or tourist purposes.
+A planning proposal must locate zones for urban purposes and include provisions that give effect to and are consistent with the aims, objectives and principles of: (a) Yes This Direction applies to this application for a Planning Proposal as it seeks to increase housing densities within urban zoned land.
 This application for a Planning Proposal seeks to increase the density of residential development to facilitate delivery of approximately 83 apartments and provide a non-residential FSR of 1.41:1 to serve the day to day needs of the locality.
 In this regard, the new ground level café and pub detailed in the indicative concept proposal are located adjacent to publicly accessible open space.
 This is likely to encourage pedestrian activity and social interaction as well as enhance the streetscape and public space network.
 A combined and centralised driveway on Sarsfield Circuit will improve the safe and efficient movement of vehicles, pedestrians and cyclists.
 Since the proposal is located within 200m walking distance of Bexley North Railway Station, the proposal is likely to reduce distances travelled by car, since the train will be a more competitive mode of transport.
 The application for a Planning Proposal is therefore consistent with Direction 3.4.
-A planning proposal must locate zones for urban purposes and include provisions that give effect to and are consistent with the aims, objectives and principles of: (a) therefore consistent with Direction 3.4.